About the Artwork

 We love doing commissions!
 Our commissions can either be 40 x 40, 30 x 30, or 40 x 16.5 inches and include up to three rounds of revisions so we can be sure it’s a piece you love.

-Because of the labor needed to make a one-off piece (as opposed to a print we’ll make and sell 100 of) the price is a bit more than our standard prints.
-If you’re interested in learning more, contact firstname.lastname@example.org
+Because of the labor needed to make a one-off piece (as opposed to a print we’ll produce and sell 100 of) the price is a bit more than our standard prints.
+If you’re interested in learning more, contact firstname.lastname@example.org to get started.

 We quality check each print before it goes out to make sure it meets our artistic standards.
 That said, these prints are being handled by many musicians and signed in active environments – often backstage right before the band goes on.
 Though it is very uncommon, occasionally artists will lightly scratch the canvas in the act of signing.
 We think it’s part of the charm of the piece!